 The New Relic application ID for the specific type of entity.

 The globally unique identifier for a specific entity in New Relic.
 Also referred to as a universally unique identifier (UUID).

-The programming language you used to install your application.
+For APM agent's programming language.
 Specific language agents may offer additional features to view in the New Relic UI or to query your data.